Blue-Wall-Group/BlueWallGroup-wiki-archive/Definition-of-Quality.md

 * Stand-Ups
     * Definition:
-                  Daily (in our case nightly) concise meeting wherein all team members briefly answer three questions that keep the team collectively informed on individual team members' commitments.
+                  Daily (in our case nightly) concise meeting wherein all team members briefly answer three questions that keep the team collectively informed on individual team members' commitments.<br/>
                   Questions:
                   * What did you do today?
                   * What will you do tomorrow?